-Since late March — early April COVID-19 has virtually stopped travel, putting the whole short-term rental industry into question.
+Since late March — early April COVID-19 has virtually stopped travel, putting Airbnb and short-term rental management companies under pressure.
 Doomsday scenarios were all over the news headlines, however, very few realised that unlike hotels short-term rentals have always catered to a broader pool of people looking for flexible accommodation.
 Travel was a major use case but certainly not the only one.

 As soon as the restrictions tightened and mobility was reduced, we immediately began to see the growth of the following guest segments:

 COVID-19 has forced many companies to adopt remote working policies.
 As a result many people started questioning their usual location of residence and sought an alternative, especially in scenic areas, to live and work from even for just a month or two.

 A shift towards working from home has also made many people reconsider the cities and locations they live in.
 We have seen a number of guests relocate interstate while others have used Airbnb as a temporary rental within their own city to explore which areas they would prefer to buy their own property in.

 Homebuilder programs and potentially long periods of time spent at home have resulted in an upswing in home renovations.
 As a result, many families turned to Airbnb for temporary accommodation while their home was under renovation.

 With overseas travel not being an option, we have seen a substantial rise in the demand for domestic travel and weekend getaways.
 We expect this trend to continue as the domestic restrictions ease and international travel potentially remains limited for the rest of this year.